garrandall/popular-music-data/tracks/blue-tacoma-russell-dickerson.md

 It's in a blue Tacoma, California
 White magnolia in your hair
 Rays of gold are shining on ya
-Oooh, if heaven is anywhere
+Oh, if heaven is anywhere
 It's never running out of golden road
 Always having your hand to hold
 In a blue Tacoma, California
-Oooh, if heaven is anywhere
+Oh, if heaven is anywhere
 It's right here

 Blue Tacoma, California